|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Enjoy your relaxing morning at Moon garden, a tastefully designed oasis of tranquility nestled in a traditional rural area of Vietnam.
 Your time spent at Moon garden will be memorable visiting neighboring farms, villages and temples that see few tourists.

-Day 17: Hanoi Sites, Old Quarter by cyclo
+Day 17: Hanoi Sites, Old Quarter by Cyclo

-Today we explore Hanoi with visits the Ho Chi Minh mausoleum complex, One Pilar pagoda, Temple of Literature and the Fine Arts museum.
+Today we explore Hanoi with visits the Ho Chi Minh mausoleum complex, One Pillar pagoda, Temple of Literature and the Fine Arts museum.
 This afternoon, we will see the ethnology museum.
 We also enjoy a tour of the old quarter by cyclo (bicycle taxi).
 Tonight we attend a water puppet performance only found in Vietnam.

 Day 18: To Halong Bay - 3d/2n Boat Journey

 This morning, we set sail for the fishing village of Vung Vieng, which we explore by bamboo boat.
 We continue to Vung Ha (on Bai Tu Long Bay) where we can join the fisherman in their fishing efforts.
 Fortunately our dinner will not depend on what we catch!
-This is a unique oppourtunity to have a short experience in the life of a fisherman in Halong Bay.
+This is a unique opportunity to have a short experience in the life of a fisherman in Halong Bay.
 We return to our boat and travel to a beach where we can have a refreshing swim, where we will also enjoy dinner and our overnight on the boat.

 Day 20: Halong Bay, To Hanoi (Farewell Dinner)